Uniform semimodular lattices and valuated matroids: Acknowledgments

 \section{Acknowledgments}

-The author thanks Kazuo Murota, Yuni Iwamasa, and Koyo Hayashi for careful reading and helpful comments.
+The author thanks Kazuo Murota, Yuni Iwamasa, and Koyo Hayashi for careful reading and helpful comments, and also thanks the referees for helpful comments.
 This work was partially supported by JSPS KAKENHI Grant Numbers JP25280004, JP26330023, JP26280004, JP17K00029.